 Habit: Hypelate trifoliata grows as a large shrub to small tree up to 12 m in height with a stem to 20 cm in diameter.
 The bark is smooth and grey.
 The trifoliate leaves are arranged alternately to sub-oppositely.
 The leaflets are sessile, to 6 cm in length, have a rounded to sub-acute to retuse leaf apex and entire margin.
 The abaxial surface is tomentose when young causing it to look silvery.

-The actinomorphic, monoecious flowers are arranged in panicles.
+Hypelate trifoliata is monoecious.
+The incomplete, imperfect, actinomorphic flowers are arranged in panicles.
 The calyx has 4 (or 5) unfused greenish sepals.
 The corolla has 4 (or 5) unfused, white to pink petals.
-Staminate flowers have 8-10 stamens, no carpels.
+Staminate flowers have 8-10 stamens and no carpel.
 The carpellate flowers have 8 staminodes.
 The ovary is superior and is 3-lobed with 3 locules each with a single ovule.
 The fruit is a black drupe at maturity.

 Habitat: Hypelate trifoliata grows in Pine Woodlands and Dry Broadleaf Evergreen Formations – Forest/Woodlands/Shrublands (coppice and scrublands).

-Distribution in Bahamas/Globally: Hypelate trifoliata occurs on all island groups in the Bahamian Archipelago, Florida, and the Caribbean region.
+Distribution: Hypelate trifoliata occurs on all island groups in the Lucayan Archipelago, Florida, and the Caribbean region.

-Medicinal/Cultural/Economic usage: Hypelate trifoliata is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Hypelate trifoliata is not used medicinally in the Lucayan Archipelago.
 The wood is hard and has been used for woodworking particularly boat building.
 The leaves can be used as a soap substitute and wood shavings soaked in water can be used as a bleaching solution.